public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 mark the metadata for the file version as deleted and the file version will

 be eventually reclaimed.
-The high-level update(Document)
+The high-level update(Document) operation

 in fact simply creates a new file version.